shakacode/react_on_rails/README.md

 If you have used the provided generator, these bundles will automatically be added to your `.gitignore` to prevent extraneous noise from re-generated code in your pull requests.
 You will want to do this manually if you do not use the provided generator.

 ### Rails Context
-When you use a "generator function" to create react components (or renderedHtml on the server) or you used shared redux stores, you get 2 params passed to your function:
+When you use a "generator function" to create react components (or renderedHtml on the server), or you used shared redux stores, you get two params passed to your function:

 1. Props that you pass in the view helper of either `react_component` or `redux_store`
 2. Rails contextual information, such as the current pathname.
 You can customize this in your config file.